Lever vs LinkedIn Recruiter

 Cons

-• Higher pricing tier compared to basic ATS solutions
+• Higher pricing relative to some competing ATS solutions

 LinkedIn Recruiter